How to prepare if you trade goods or move between Northern Ireland and Ireland in a no-deal Brexit.

 If you’re an Irish citizen, you’ll be able to visit, work and study in the UK without a visa.
 If you live in Ireland but you’re not an Irish citizen, be aware of what you’ll need to do to visit the UK, including if you’ll need to apply for a visa.

 DAERA provides information about what you’ll need to do for travelling across the border with your pet.
+There is also guidance on GOV.UK about how to prepare for travel with your pet after Brexit.

 How services will be affected